Traffic & Misdemeanor Citations

 Questions about traffic school?

-For questions about traffic school go to dmvnv.com.
-The DMV's website will answer your questions and also provides a list of schools throughout the state.
+For questions about traffic school go to the Nevada DMV's website.
+Their website should have the answers and also provides a list of schools throughout the state.

 - Cell Phone Violations NRS 484B.165